-One of the questions I’m asked most often is: ‘How do I choose the right accountant?’.
+One of the questions I’m asked most often is: ‘How do I choose the right accountant?’
 It’s not as easy as you’d think.

 In an age where accountants’ roles have evolved and technology has changed the landscape from the traditional accountancy model, there’s a lot to consider.

 Your needs as a start-up will be completely different to those of an established business – so the first step is to find an accountant that caters to your current position.

 Then, think about the challenges you’re facing in your business.
 What’s keeping you awake at night?
-Perhaps you’re struggling with cashflow, maybe you’re making losses.
-Or it could be that you’ve got a good cash position but you don’t know what to do with it?
+Perhaps you’re struggling with cashflow, maybe you’re making losses, or it could be that you’ve got a good cash position but you don’t know what to do with it?
 Knowing the biggest financial hurdles you’re facing is crucial.

 Knowing your turnover, your profitability, how much money you’re taking out of your business each month, and everything in between.
 This will help you clearly match your needs with the package that will help you take your business forward.

 Next, think about the type of support you’re looking for.
-Some accountants might email you a set of numbers every quarter.
-Some might send you paper documents, others might check in with you regularly, in person.
+Some accountants might email you a set of numbers every quarter, some might send you paper documents, others might check in with you regularly, in person.

 Some business owners seek out accountants that specialise in their industry, and there are both advantages and disadvantages to that approach.

-Working with someone who understands the inner workings of your sector can make things a little easier.
-This is especially true if your sector has particular accounting requirements.
+Working with someone who understands the inner workings of your sector can make things a little easier, especially if your sector has particular accounting requirements.
 It’s also useful to work with someone who knows the software in your industry, like stock management or back-office programs.

 Working with an accountant from outside your sector can also be beneficial.
 They can bring you fresh ideas, knowledge and inspiration from a wide range of clients across diverse industries.
 But ultimately, remember that you’re the specialist.
 Operationally, it’s you that knows your business best.